K2 "CORTEX ZONAL 140 BOA®" Ski Boots: Professional Review of the 2025-2026 Season's Hottest Top Ski Boots

 profile

-Shinji Saiki
+Shinji Saiki:

-Number of days skiing per year: Approximately 100 | Height: 172cm, Weight: 72kg | Home slope: Maiko Snow Resort
+Annual skiing days: Approximately 100 days | Height: 172cm, Weight: 72kg | Home resort: Maiko Snow Resort

 The now-on-sale "STEEP SKI BOOK 2025" features reviews from 106 people, including professional and amateur skiers!